15Five logo

 Strengths

-Where 15Five earns its place on the shortlist for smb teams once practical fit matters more than feature breadth.
+Where 15Five earns its place for smb teams

 15Five weekly check-ins create a continuous feedback cadence no competitor matches